rburton04/bolt0201/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use a private Maven server for versioning.
+To pull the BOLT Test Library from this server, there is a username and password already provided for the free version.
+To use the full version, please go to the [BOLT Website](http://www.boltiq.io) for purchasing information.

 ## Authors